 Dan Barber’s message is powerful and positive and if you want to treat your body like the temple it is – you need to read The Third Plate.

-You can check out The Third Plate: Field Notes On The Future Of Food on Amazon here.
+You can check out The Third Plate: Field Notes On The Future Of Food online here.